 Something actually did shift.
 For several years it was as though my life did open, just a bit.
 Eventually I quit my job at the college and spent half a year studying with Benedictine monk David Steindl-Rast at a hermitage on the coast of Maine.
 I counseled terminally ill cancer patients.
 I lived and worked for almost five years at the Catholic Worker in Los Angeles, finding hidden radiance in the vulnerability, depth, and dignity of the homeless women, men, and children I came to know.
 In the face of so much suffering, light seemed possible.
 The opening continued.

 But my personal life intervened.
 As a central relationship in my life continued to fall apart, my life once again closed down.
 Eventual attempts at intimacy didn't go well.
 I increasingly felt like a failure at love.

-Over the next few years I returned to "forever empty."
+Over the next few years I returned to my well known, deeply internal black hole.
 What I had hoped was behind me was, with too much familiarity, all around.
 During this time I also began experiencing chronic pain on the right side of my head.
 It started one night and regardless of what I did, it wouldn't go away.

 I felt increasingly stuck inside myself.
 I couldn't find a way out.

 Knowing of my interest in meditation, a friend introduced me to Robert Aitken, a kind and wise Zen roshi.
 His approach to Zen was in the tradition that welcomes “kensho,” an experience of enlightenment that often emerges in a sudden burst of insight.
 Hoping against hope, I returned to a practice of regular meditation with the possibility of changing my life (and stopping the pain).

 Not surprisingly, within a few months my new practice simply mirrored my experience of life itself.
 Sitting alone in silence, I was merely reconfirming my well-worn experience of absence rather than revealing a shift in consciousness.
 I practiced off and on, but nothing changed.